• Skip to primary navigation

 Looking for other recipes like this?
 Try these:

 I hope you give these delicious Christmas butter cookies a try and add them to your cookie boxes this year!
-If you give this recipe a try and love it as much as I do, please leave a comment and star review below.
+If you make these cookies and love them as much as I do, please leave a comment and star review below.
 I love hearing from all of you!

 Don’t forget to sign up for the newsletter and follow along @with_love_kitty to make sure you never miss a recipe.